material-components/material-components-android/docs/components/Carousel.md

 ## Multi-browse carousels

 A multi-browse carousel allows quick browsing of many small items, like a photo thumbnail gallery.
-A start-aligned, multi-browse carousel is the default carousel configuration.
+A start-aligned, multi-browse carousel is the default carousel.

 To turn a horizontal list into a multi-browse carousel, first wrap your `RecyclerView`'s item layout in a `MaskableFrameLayout`. `MaskableFrameLayout` is a `FrameLayout` that is able to mask (clip) itself, and its children, to a percentage of its width.
 When a mask is set to 0%, the the entire view is visible in its original, "unmaksed" width.
 As a mask approaches 100%, the edges of the view begin to crop in towards the center, leaving a narrower and narrower sliver of the original view visible.
 Carousel masks and unmasks items as they are scrolled across the viewport to create a stylized look and feel.